LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 ### SPIN SPARQL Queries

-The [SPIN vocabulary](cite:citesAsAuthority spec:spin) can be seen as the predecessor to SHACL for specifying rules and constraints.
-It is more lightweight than SHACL, but thereby also less expressive.
-The SPIN vocabulary is based on the SPARQL query language for defining these constraints, where triple patterns can be composed as graph patterns, which in turn can be composed as more complex graph patterns.

-SPIN allows SPARQL queries to be defined in a triple representation, something which SHACL does not support.
+The [SPIN vocabulary](cite:citesAsAuthority spec:spin) allows SPARQL queries to be defined in a triple representation, something that SHACL does not support.
 The advantage of triple-based representations over text-based is that RDF-based tools can directly use and work with these structures, such as reasoners and query engines.
 The disadvantage of triple-based representations is that they are typically